geoserver/geoserver-history/doc/en/user/source/webadmin/data/index.rst

 This section is the largest and perhaps the most important section of the Web Administration Interface.
-Each subsection links directly to a data type page with ability to edit, add, and delete.
+Each subsection links directly to a data type page with add, edit and delete capabilities.

 As seen in the example below, the data view page displays a table of indexed data.